Music and the Arts

 A message from the Director of College Music, Dr Jonathan Williams

 St Hilda's commitment to music is particularly strong and its facilities are world class.
 At our Jacqueline du Pré Music Building - with its Steinway D concert grand piano, recording studio and well-equipped practice rooms - you can be sure that whatever your musical tastes, you will have every opportunity to enjoy music.
 If you play an instrument or sing then you can join our orchestra or choir and take part in the termly concerts at the JdP and at the University Church.
-You could participate in masterclasses with visiting artists, form your own chamber ensemble or just make the most of our wonderful practice facilities.
+You could form your own chamber ensemble or band, or just make the most of our wonderful practice facilities.
 And of course, we have a world-class venue where you can attend free recitals every Thursday lunchtime during term and where you can hear professional concerts for as little as £5.
 Keeping reading for more information and feel free to contact me about how to get involved.

 The Jacqueline du Pré Music Building (JdP)